justinethier/cyclone/docs/API.md

 Cyclone supports the following [Scheme Requests for Implementation (SRFI)](http://srfi.schemers.org/) libraries.
 Detailed information is available in the linked SRFI page as well as the provided Cyclone API.

-Note that these libraries may be imported using either the SRFI number (EG: `(srfi 1)` or a descriptive name (EG: `(scheme list)`).
+Note that these libraries may be imported using either the SRFI number, such as `(srfi 1)`, or a descriptive name: `(scheme list)`.
 These descriptive names follow the recommendations from R7RS Large where available.

 Library Name                            | SRFI Number | Description | External Documentation
 --------------------------------------- | ----------- | ----------- | ----------------------